sunjerry019/nanosquared/README.md

 ```python
 n.NS.ShutdownNS()
 ```
+Then try to restart your original application that makes use of `NanoScan`.

 ## Code Linting in VS Code
 Refer to https://stackoverflow.com/a/54488818 for taming PyLint.
 In particular, you can do: